OrchidProtocol/www.orchid.com/src/pages/podcast/episode-92.md

 public: true
 url: podcast/episode-92-gabriel-shipton
 title: "Episode 92: Gabriel Shipton"
-description: "This week host Derek E. Silva joins Australian filmmaker Gabriel Shipton, the brother of WikiLeaks founder Julian Assange.
-Gabriel talks about what inspired him to become a storyteller and discusses his recent documentary "Ithaka," which tells his brother's story through his family's eyes and gives an intimate behind-the-scenes look at their battle for justice.
-The film follows his father, John Shipton, and Julian's fiance, Stella, in their campaign to free Julian Assange and their fight for the freedom of the press."
+description: This week host Derek E. Silva joins Australian filmmaker Gabriel Shipton, the brother of WikiLeaks founder Julian Assange.
+Gabriel talks about what inspired him to become a storyteller and discusses his recent documentary "Ithaka," which tells his brother\'s story through his family\'s eyes and gives an intimate behind-the-scenes look at their battle for justice.
+The film follows his father, John Shipton, and Julian\'s fiance, Stella, in their campaign to free Julian Assange and their fight for the freedom of the press.
-date: 1650472210289
+date: 1649867862253
 featuredimage: /img/podcast/P8PThumbnail_GabrielShipton.jpg
 socialimage: https://www.orchid.com/img/podcast/P8PEpisode_GabrielShipton.jpg
 platformurls: